fhnw-students/wodss-tippspiel-doc/README.md

 The `game` table represents a soccer game like Spain vs Peru.
 Only an administrator is able to create, update and delete games.

 A user can bet a game and this will be stored in the `tip` table.
 However, he can only alter the score fields and before the game has started.
 After the admin has enter the score of a game all tips will receive their points.

+### Ranking

+There are two types of rankings: user ranking and team ranking.
+The user ranking consists all users of the application.
+The team ranking filters the users that are member of the corresponding team.
+They are sorted according to the following criteria:

+1. Number of points
+2. Number of bets Submitted (less bets are higher calculated)
+3. Alphabetical order

+As additional feature pagination is implemented with the rankings.

 ### Profile